 Trusted Housesitters

 Want to spend a big fat £0 on accommodation?
 Yes, me too.
 The premise of house sitting is travellers stay for free in homes while their owners are on holiday.
 Your accommodation is free and it’s homier than a hostel or hotel.
 Plus, you get more immersed in your destination by staying longer.
-Sign up for Trusted Housesitters.
+Get 25% off with my discount link when you sign up for Trusted Housesitters.

 Not my usual type of travel accom